AdwaitNPradhan/WedCam-App/README.md

-lol, will fill this up later on
+lol, will fill this up later on, till then check out the todo